PLC-Programmer/PLC-Programmer.github.io/README.md

 <br/>

 In case you don't know: Scala heavily relies on the **Java ecosystem**.
 However, whenever I was in doubt with one of the numerous third party libraries, I turned to an official and hopefully latest version of a Java or close to Java library.
-This was one of the better experiences, though the state of the Java ecosystem after all those year since 1996(!) appears strange to me: https://www.geeksforgeeks.org/the-complete-history-of-java-programming-language/
+This was one of the better experiences, though the state of the Java ecosystem after all those year since 1996(!) appears strange to me: [The Complete History of Java Programming Language](https://www.geeksforgeeks.org/the-complete-history-of-java-programming-language/)

 I fought a lot with successfully **importing and using libraries** into my first, little scala source code files (~.scala).
 But I think I'm on a way to somehow master this challenge.

-Just the week before, I've built successfully my first little Go (from Google) program: https://go.dev/ -- even with a version where I tested - also successfully - the famous and so called "goroutines".
+Just the week before, I've built successfully my first little Go (from Google) program: [Build simple, secure, scalable systems with Go](https://go.dev/) -- even with a version where I tested - also successfully - the famous and so called "goroutines".

 This was a very positive experience, though I heard good things about Go before.
 I could concentrate on coding instead of fighting with the ecosystem.